Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Abstract

 \section{Abstract}

-Automated news credibility and fact-checking at scale require accurately predicting news factuality and media bias.
-This paper introduces a large sentence-level dataset, titled \textit{FactNews}\footnote{\url{ https://zenodo.org/record/7868597}}, composed of 6,191 sentences expertly annotated according to factuality and media bias definitions proposed by AllSides\footnote{\url{https://www.allsides.com/}}.
-We use FactNews to assess the overall reliability of news sources, by formulating two text classification problems for predicting sentence-level factuality of news reporting and bias of media outlets.
+Automated news credibility and fact-checking at scale require accurate prediction of news factuality and media bias.
+This paper introduces a large sentence-level dataset, titled FactNews\footnote{ \url{https://github.com/franciellevargas/FactNews}}, composed of 6,191 sentences expertly annotated according to factuality and media bias definitions proposed by AllSides.
+We use the FactNews to assess the overall reliability of news sources by formulating two text classification problems for predicting sentence-level factuality of news reporting and bias of media outlets.
 Our experiments demonstrate that biased sentences present a higher number of words compared to factual sentences, besides having a predominance of emotions.
-Hence, the fine-grained analysis of subjectivity and impartiality of news articles provided promising results for predicting the reliability of media outlets.
-Finally, due to the severity of fake news and political polarization in Brazil, and the lack of research for Portuguese, both dataset and baseline were proposed for Brazilian Portuguese.
+Hence, the fine-grained analysis of subjectivity and impartiality of news articles showed promising results for predicting the reliability of the media outlets.
+Finally, due to the severity of fake news and political polarization in Brazil, and the lack of research for Portuguese, both dataset and baseline were proposed for this language\footnote{ Proceedings of the 14th International Conference on Recent Advances in Natural Language Processing. \url{https://aclanthology.org/2023.ranlp-1.127}.}.